redeboer/BOSS_IniSelect_ORIGINAL/README.md

 # BOSS IniSelect

+**This repository has been migrated to the [BOSS Starter Kit](https://github.com/redeboer/BOSS_StarterKit) repository.** The Starter Kit contains the essentials for getting started with BOSS and some useful tools.
+The details are implemented as submodules, so that users can choose themselves which components they would like to use.

+# Original `README.md`

 This repository serves as an extra layer to the BESIII Offline Software System (BOSS).
 For more information on BOSS, see the [BOSS GitBook](https://besiii.gitbook.io/boss).

 The BOSS IniSelect repository contains BOSS packages for **initial event selection** (hence the name).
 These packages are to facilitate analysis procedures in BESIII by further modulating the procedure for selecting tracks from a DST file.
 The main feature is the [TrackSelector](https://redeboer.github.io/BOSS_IniSelect/classTrackSelector.html), which is a *base algorithm* that takes care of all procedures required by an initial event selection.
 The specifics of your own analysis are defined in an algorithm that you derive from the `TrackSelector`.